 This layered structure of the EA content can be managed within “domains”.

-Conventional approach is not very practical, as it splits the architecture into content based domains (biz, data, app, tech) instead of “natural” domains of reality (e.g. business domains).
+Conventional approach is not very practical, as it splits the architecture into content-based domains (biz, data, app, tech) instead of “natural” domains of reality (e.g. business domains).
 The conventional approach is illustrated in the figure below.

 In LEAD it is important to make the overall development visible.
 This is enabled by utilizing a EA-tool for visualizing all the development targets from ideas to production.
 The visualization tool is used for design and publishing purposes.
-The tool can be whichever fits for purpose, as long it provides browser-based publishing feature that makes all the architecture deliverables available for all the concerned stakeholders.
+The tool can be whichever fits for purpose, as long it provides a browser-based publishing feature that makes all the architecture deliverables available for all the concerned stakeholders.
 LEAD highly encourages to model-based architecture design.
 This approach recommends to utilize professional modeling tool with a repository and support to standard modelling notations such as ArchiMate, BPMN or UML.

 A standard notation such as Open Group ArchiMate provides a common symbolic language (Lingua franca) that provides the most relevant concepts and their relations as a complete reference catalog for systematic modelling.
-Professional modelling is more advantageous in the long run, as all the diagrams follow the same style and there exists commonly agreed element types and connectors – instead of case-specific drawings with arbitrary elements and connecting lines between them.
+Professional modelling is more advantageous in the long run, as all the diagrams follow the same style and there exist commonly agreed element types and connectors – instead of case-specific drawings with arbitrary elements and connecting lines between them.
 As visualization is one of the key elements of the LEAD , it is a significant matter how diagrams are to be created.
 In addition, according to research, most people perceive complex problems by visualization.
 So it is really worth of changing the culture to demand more quality from the architecture artifacts, just starting by doing.
-The more the maturity level of the organization climbs up, the more high quality deliverables are appreciated and valued.
+The more the maturity level of the organization climbs up, the more high-quality deliverables are appreciated and valued.

 The LEAD approach is based on architecture visualization, which is enabled by utilizing an EA Tool.
 The EA Tool provides modeling and publishing capabilities.
 The EA Tool is used by modelers, who manage the enterprise architecture content in the repository.
 Other users in the enterprise can browse the architecture content typically via web-enabled portal interface.
 The EA Tool makes the architecture content visible in the organization.
 Modelers can publish the content continuously to different stakeholder groups.
 The published content can be restricted e.g. based on the content or the user group.
 Some content can be provided via Portal web-application (if applicable) to authenticated & authorized users only, and some content can be made publicly available also to unauthenticated users.